 Muriel Médard, Cecil H. Green Professor, received an honorary doctorate from the Technological University of Munich (TUM) and was elected to the National Academy of Engineering.
 Photo: Uli Benz/TUM.

 EECS professors are frequently recognized for excellence in teaching, research, service, and other areas.
-Following is an ongoing list of awards, prizes, medals, fellowships, memberships, grants, and other honors received by EECS faculty beginning in September 2019.
+Following is an ongoing list of awards, prizes, medals, fellowships, memberships, grants, and other honors received by EECS faculty from September 2019 through August 2020.

 Hal Abelson, Class of 1922 Professor, received an Honorary Doctorate in Education from the Education University of Hong Kong in November 2019.